Govinda (actor): 1992–2001: Comedy star

 In 1999, Govinda starred in the comedy Anari No.1, depicting the story of a waiter named Raju kidnapping his rich lookalike Rahul, along with his girlfriend.
 Paired alongside Raveena Tandon, despite average reviews, Govinda's role was liked.
 K. N. Vijiyan of New Straits Times wrote that "See this one if you are a fan of Govinda and his brand of comedy".
-It was hit at the box office.
+It was a hit at the box office.
 Govinda then starred in Haseena Maan Jaayegi (1999), a comedy film directed by David Dhawan.
 Also featuring Sanjay Dutt, Karisma Kapoor and Pooja Batra, with Anupam Kher, Kader Khan, Aruna Irani, and Paresh Rawal in supporting roles, it released on 25 June 1999 with positive critical reception and went on to become the fifth-highest-grossing Hindi film of 1999.
 It is often regarded as being amongst Govinda's greatest performances, as Govinda was nominated for Best Actor at the 45th Filmfare Awards and won the Comedian of the year award.
-The song “What Is Mobile Number” was popular for its peppy tune and quirky lyrics.
+The song "What Is Mobile Number" was popular for its peppy tune and quirky lyrics.

 In 2000, Govinda played six roles in the spy romantic comedy Hadh Kar Di Aapne.
 Directed by Manoj Agrawal, and starring alongside Rani Mukerji, the film features Govinda in the role of a clumsy detective who takes a trip to Europe to investigate his friend's case.
 Upon release, the film was a commercial success.
-“Oye Raaju Pyaar Na Kariyo” sung by Anand Raj Anand became famous at the release.
+"Oye Raaju Pyaar Na Kariyo" sung by Anand Raj Anand became famous at the release.

 In 2001, Govinda paired again with director David Dhawan and Sanjay Dutt for Jodi No. 1, a buddy comedy film.
 Govinda and Dutt play the roles of Veeru and Jai respectively, two best friends and conmen, on the run from a local goon.
 It also features Anupam Kher, Twinkle Khanna and Monica Bedi.
 According to Box Office India the film had an excellent opening.
 Altogether it grossed ₹34 crore and was declared a hit.
-It was also the fifth highest-grossing film of the year.
-(Bollywood films of 2001).
+It was also the tenth highest-grossing film of the year.
 Govinda was nominated for another Filmfare Award for Best Performance in a Comic Role.